 The lines of the system are as follows:

 - Line 2 Bloor-Danforth: Covering an east-west axis about 2 to 3 kilometers inland from Lake Ontario, the Bloor-Danforth line is the second oldest, second buisiest and second longest in the system.
 Coloured green on the system map.
 The first portions of it opened in 1966 after being in the planning stages for several years.
-Every now and then there's talk of extending it west to Mississauga, but as of 2013, its extension is going to be the replacement of...
+Every now and then there's talk of extending it west to Mississauga, but as of 2013, its extension was going to be the replacement of...

 - Line 4 Sheppard: The newest line in the system (opened in 2003), the Sheppard Line services the growing Sheppard Avenue corridor in North York.
 The shortest and least used line in the system, it is sometimes derisively referred to as the "Sheppard Stubway" or "subway to nowhere".
 There aren't many interesting things to say about this line, though, besides the fact that it is close to fully underground and features several optical illusion artworks at its stations.
 Coloured purple on the system map.

 Interesting facts about the subway include: